What You Need to Know About Essential Amino Acids and a Plant-Based Diet

-In its supplement form, L-tryptophan is used to treat insomnia, stress, anxiety and depression.
-It’s also used to treat migraines.
-And, because it releases a growth hormone that burns body fat, it’s used as a weight control aid.
+The supplement L-tryptophan is used to treat insomnia, stress, anxiety, depression, and migraines.
+It’s also utilized as a weight control aid because it releases a growth hormone that burns body fat.

 Methionine also helps your digestive system get rid of toxins and heavy metals from the liver and arteries.

 - Wheat germ

 If you’re a vegan or considering a vegan diet, you can get some methionine from wheat and rice.

 Many newbie vegetarians and vegans are under the misconception that a protein is a protein.
 But, as you can see, the type of protein is key to maintaining good health.
 Understanding proteins can help you avoid getting your new diet derailed, especially if you are vegan.

 Eric R. Braverman, M.D., The Healing Nutrients Within, (CA: Basic Health Publications, Inc. 2003)

 University of Maryland Medical Center, Amino Acids Overview